pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 ## Verify your application

 Let's explore what app we're deploying on the infrastructure we're creating.
 Open up the [pulumi/tutorial-pulumi-fundamentals repo](https://github.com/pulumi/tutorial-pulumi-fundamentals).
-Let's explore the contents of the `app/` directory.
-There is a backend, a frontend, and a data directory.
-All three directories contain a `Dockerfile` that builds the application images.
+In this repository, there is a `backend` directory, a `frontend` directory, and a `data` directory.
+Each directory contains a `Dockerfile` that builds the image for that portion of the application.

-Let's examine the backend `Dockerfile` in `app/backend/Dockerfile`:
+Let's examine the backend `Dockerfile` in `backend/Dockerfile`:

 ```docker
 FROM node:14